glenncai/react-testing/README.md

 fireEvent is a method from RTL which is used to dispatch DOM events

 user-event simulates full interactions, which may fire multiple events and do additional checks along the way

+### Static Analysis Testing

+Process of verifying that your code meets certain expectations without actually running it

+- Ensure consistent style and formatting
+- Check for common mistakes and possible bugs
+- Limit the complexity of code
+- Verify type consistency

+#### Static Analysis Testing Tools

+- TypeScript
+- ESLint
+- Prettier
+- Husky
+- lint-staged

+`TypeScript`: It is a typed superset of JavaScript that compiles to plain JavaScript.
+It is a strict syntactical superset of JavaScript and adds optional static typing to the language.

+`ESLint`: It is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.

+`Prettier`: It is an opinionated code formatter with support for many filetypes.
+It removes all original styling and ensures that all outputted code conforms to a consistent style.

+`Husky`: It is a tool that makes it easy to use GitHooks as part of your development workflow.

+`lint-staged`: It is a tool that allows you to run scripts on staged files in git.